jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 3. [W3's CSP](http://www.w3.org/TR/CSP2/) (Content Security Policy Level 2) is a whitelist system that is implemented webpage by webpage.
 It is required as of *Cordova Tools 5.0.0*.
 It has sixteen (16) parts.
 4. [Apple's ATS](https://web.archive.org/web/20150905111538/https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/) (App Transport Security)  is a whitelist system exclusive to iOS.
 It required as of *iOS9*.
 It is implemented in the `Info.plist`

 To walk throught the various pieces of the different systems would be tedious.
 Not that that does not need to be done.
-However, let's cut to the chase and get back to the original goal &ndash; "a one blog post."<p>As such,*the code that follows* ***turns off ALL the whitelist systems***. *This means your app is not secured against attacks.
-It is up to you to secure your App.* If you don't, then you probably don't know that the [Night of the Living Dead](https://en.wikipedia.org/wiki/Living_Dead) has three parts.
+There are at least five (5) documents that directly support this blog.
+However, let's cut to the chase and get back to the original goal &ndash; "a one blog post."<p>As such,*the code that follows* ***turns off ALL whitelist systems***. *This means your app is not secured against attacks.
+It is up to <u>you</u> to secure your App.* If you don't, then you probably don't know that the [Night of the Living Dead](https://en.wikipedia.org/wiki/Living_Dead) has three parts.

-After the answers below, below that are links to more details explanations and examples.
+After the answers, below that are links with more details explanations and examples.

 ### Turning It All Off ###

-- Start by adding the [`whitelist`](https://www.npmjs.com/package/cordova-plugin-whitelist) plugin.
+- Start by adding the [`whitelist`](https://www.npmjs.com/package/cordova-plugin-whitelist) plugin. **required**
 - Then to disable the `whitelist` system, add to `config.xml`
 - **DANGEROUS, BUT WORKING**
 ```